lucasspi/2d-Shooting-game---Take-Home/README.md

-#Test for Frontend Developer position at Harbour.Space
+# Test for Frontend Developer position at Harbour.Space

+## Run the project

 To run this project just run the command below in your shell: